-David S gave a full length presentation on Digital photography: the free software perspective which is too big to upload but which can be supplied on request.
+David S gave a gave a full length presentation on Digital photography: the free software perspective.

 He started by pointing out that:

 images are data: the marginal cost of an image is zero

 optical physics is maths: post-processing is open to anyone with a computer

 information wants to be free: there has been a net-powered explosion of both ‘customers’ and ‘publishers’.